Islandora/documentation/CONTRIBUTING.md

 ## Workflows

-For the time being, the community around this project is centred at the [Islandora Foundation, Fedora 4 Interest Group](https://github.com/Islandora/Islandora-Fedora4-Interest-Group).
-The group meets on the fourth Friday of each month at 1PM EST. The meetings usually happen via Skype, and meeting announcements/agendas are posted to the [Islandora community list](https://groups.google.com/forum/#!forum/islandora) and the [Islandora developers list](https://groups.google.com/forum/#!forum/islandora-dev).
-You can view meeting agendas and minutes [here](https://github.com/islandora-interest-groups/Islandora-Fedora4-Interest-Group/tree/master/meetings).
+The group meets each Wednesday at 1PM Eastern.
+Meeting notes and announcements are posted to the [Islandora community list](https://groups.google.com/forum/#!forum/islandora) and the [Islandora developers list](https://groups.google.com/forum/#!forum/islandora-dev).
+You can view meeting agendas, notes, and call-in information [here](https://github.com/Islandora-CLAW/CLAW/wiki#islandora-7x-2x-tech-calls).
+Anybody is welcome to join the calls, and add items to the agenda.

-There is an additional 7.x-2.x Tech Call that occurs each Wednesday at 1:00pm Eastern Daylight Time US (UTC-4).
-Agendas with call-in details can be found [here](https://github.com/Islandora-CLAW/CLAW/wiki#islandora-7x-2x-tech-calls).

 ### Use cases

-If you would like to submit a use case for the Islandora and Fedora integration project, please submit and issue [here](https://github.com/Islandora/Islandora-Fedora4-Interest-Group/issues) using the [Use Case template](https://github.com/Islandora/Islandora-Fedora4-Interest-Group/wiki/Use-Case-template), assign the "use case" label to the issue.
+If you would like to submit a use case for the Islandora and Fedora integration project, please submit and issue [here](https://github.com/Islandora-CLAW/CLAW/issues/new) using the [Use Case template](https://github.com/Islandora/Islandora-Fedora4-Interest-Group/wiki/Use-Case-template), assign the "use case" label to the issue.

 ### Documentation

 You can contribute documentation in two different ways.
-One way is to create an issue [here](https://github.com/Islandora-CLAW/CLAW/issues) assign the "documentation" label to the issue.
-Another way is to by pull request, as same as code contribution.
+One way is to create an issue [here](https://github.com/Islandora-CLAW/CLAW/issues/new) assign the "documentation" label to the issue.
+Another way is to by pull request, same process as [Contribute Code](https://github.com/Islandora-CLAW/CLAW/blob/7.x-2.x/contributing.md#contribute-code).
 All documentation resides in [`docs`](https://github.com/Islandora-CLAW/CLAW/tree/7.x-2.x/docs).

 ### Request a new feature

-To request a new feature you should [open an issue](https://github.com/Islandora-CLAW/CLAW/issues) or create a [use case](https://github.com/Islandora/Islandora-Fedora4-Interest-Group/issues) (see _use case_ section above), and summarize the desired functionality.
+To request a new feature you should [open an issue](https://github.com/Islandora-CLAW/CLAW/issues/new) or create a [use case](https://github.com/Islandora-CLAW/CLAW/blob/7.x-2.x/CONTRIBUTING.md#use-cases) (see _use case_ section above), and summarize the desired functionality.
 Select the label "enhancement" if creating an issue on the project repo, and "use case" if creating a use case in the interest group repo.

 ### Report a bug

-To report a bug you should [open an issue](https://github.com/Islandora-CLAW/CLAW/issues) that summarizes the bug.
+To report a bug you should [open an issue](https://github.com/Islandora-CLAW/CLAW/issues/new) that summarizes the bug.
 Set the label to "bug".

 In order to help us understand and fix the bug it would be great if you could provide us with: